 The deal to end the 16-day partial shutdown and increase the country's borrowing authority calls for the negotiators to reach a spending agreement spending by mid-December.
 That would be a month ahead of a mid-January deadline when government funding runs out.

-One U.S. economic analyst, Jim O'Sullivan of High Frequency Economics, told VOA that he does not expect the negotiators to be able to reach a long-term deal.
+One U.S. economic analyst, Jim O'Sullivan of High Frequency Economics, said that he did not expect the negotiators to be able to reach a long-term deal.

-"I wouldn't expect any big grand bargain in terms of multi-year deficit reduction to come out of this."
+"I wouldn't expect any big grand bargain in terms of multi-year deficit reduction to come out of this," he said.

-Rather, O'Sullivan said he expects the negotiators will try to figure out ways to limit scheduled mandatory cuts that would curtail U.S. defense spending.
+Rather, O'Sullivan said he expected the negotiators would try to figure out ways to limit scheduled mandatory cuts that would curtail U.S. defense spending.

-In a White House speech, Mr. Obama laid out his priorities.
+In a White House speech, Obama laid out his priorities.

-"The key now is a budget that cuts out the things that we don't need, closes corporate tax loopholes that don't help create jobs, and frees up resources for the things that do help us grow - like education and infrastructure and research."
+"The key now is a budget that cuts out the things that we don’t need, closes corporate tax loopholes that don’t help create jobs, and frees up resources for the things that do help us grow - like education and infrastructure and research," he said.

-Economist O'Sullivan said he does not think the Democratic and Republican lawmakers will agree to change the popular pension and health care programs for seniors.
+Economist O'Sullivan said he did not think the Democratic and Republican lawmakers would agree to change the popular pension and health care programs for seniors.

 "Democrats are not going to agree to any meaningful cuts in entitlement spending over time, unless Republicans agree to increase revenues.
-And I doubt very much that Republicans are going to agree to increase revenues any further."
+And I doubt very much that Republicans are going to agree to increase revenues any further," he said.

 But the Senate Republican leader, Mitch McConnell of Kentucky, says the shutdown was a losing strategy to fight the Obamacare law and that it is pointless to have another closure.